wschella/mu-search/README.md

 ```

 ##### File content property
 To make the content of a file searchable, it needs to be indexed as a property in a search index.
-Basic indexing of PDF, Word etc. files is provided using [Elasticsearch's Ingest Attachment Processor Plugin](https://www.elastic.co/guide/en/elasticsearch/plugins/current/ingest-attachment.html) and a local [Apache Tika](https://tika.apache.org/) instance.
-The plugin is already installed in the [mu-semtech/search-elastic-backend](https://github.com/mu-semtech/mu-search-elastic-backend) image while the Tika server is running inside the mu-search container.
+Basic indexing of PDF, Word etc. files is provided using a local [Apache Tika](https://tika.apache.org/) instance.
 A default ingest pipeline named `attachment` is created on startup of the mu-search service.
 Note that this is under development and liable to change.

 Defining a property to index the content of a file requires the following keys:
 - **via** : mapping of the RDF predicate (path) that relates the resource with the file(s) to index.
 The file URI the predicate path leads to must have a URI starting with `share://` indicating the location of the file.
 E.g. `<share://path/to/your/file.pdf>`.